Ugyenwangdi/Ugyenwangdi/README.md

 ## 🙋‍♂️ More About Me

-- 🔭 Currently working on two projects, one is a Data Analytic's project and the other one is a Computer vision project.
+- 🔭 Currently working on two projects.
 - 🌱 Learning Data Analytics and Python.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->